What is the Best Supplement for an Enlarged Prostate?

 Some manufacturers adulterate supplements with prescription drugs that are undeclared on their labels.

 For example, some supplements marketed for sexual function contain Viagra or Cialis.
-While some prostate supplements contain alpha-blockers like Terazosin.
+And some prostate supplements contain alpha-blockers like Terazosin.

 Ingesting excessive amounts of some herbal extracts can result in acute liver injury or even failure.